No0bmazt3r/ai-chatbot-poc/STEP 3/full_setup/README.md

           "path": "vector",
           "numDimensions": 768,
           "similarity": "cosine"
-        },
+        }
+      ]
+    }
+    ```
+4. Click **Create Search Index** and wait for it to build.

+---

+### 3. Test the Index with an Aggregation Pipeline

+This test will perform a sample vector search to find the 3 most similar documents to a query vector.

+1. Open **MongoDB Compass** and navigate to the `vector_db.embeddings` collection.
+2. Click on the **Aggregations** tab.
+3. Create a new pipeline with two stages:

+    **Stage 1: `$vectorSearch`**
+    *   This stage finds the most similar documents.
+You must replace the placeholder `queryVector` with an actual 768-dimension vector from your data.
+    ```javascript
     {
-          "type": "filter",
-          "path": "metadata.year"
-        },
+      index: 'vector_index_poc_rag',
+      path: 'vector',
+      queryVector: [/* PASTE YOUR 768-DIMENSION QUERY VECTOR HERE */],
+      numCandidates: 100,
+      limit: 3
+    }
+    ```

+    **Stage 2: `$project`**
+    *   This stage cleans up the output to show only the relevant fields and the search score.
+    ```javascript
     {
-          "type": "filter",
-          "path": "metadata.operator"
-        },
+      text: 1,
+      metadata: 1,
-        {
+      score: {
-          "type": "filter",
-          "path": "metadata.county"
+        $meta: 'vectorSearchScore'
       }
-      ]
     }
     ```

-5.  **Index Name**: Give the index a name, such as `vector_index`, and click **"Create Index"**.
+4. Run the pipeline.
+If it is successful, you will see the top 3 matching documents as a result.

 ---

 ## ✅ Full Setup Complete

 Congratulations!
-Your MongoDB Atlas database is now fully configured, populated with enriched data, and equipped with a powerful vector search index.
+Your MongoDB Atlas database is now fully configured, populated with enriched data, and equipped with a powerful, tested vector search index.
 It is ready to be used as the backend for your AI application.